amirrezashaeiri/TEST/README.md

 #### Using pre-trained Models

 - you can find our pre-trained models in `/MNIST-union/MNIST-mixed/models`, and `/MNIST-union/MNIST-normal/models`.
 You can also see the results in `/MNIST-union/MNIST-mixed/results`, and `/MNIST-union/MNIST-normal/results`.

+### 3. Medical Datasets

+- For each dataset you can find the data in `/MEDICAL/data/`.
+- For each dataset you can use the corresponding jupyter notebook in `/MEDICAL/` for reproducing the results.
+- For each dataset you can also check `/MEDICAL/results/` to see our results.